bastilimbach/timeu/README.md

 # Timeu - The modern [Kimai](https://www.kimai.org/) client for iOS

+> ⚠️ **The development of Timeu is currently on hold**!
+>
+> [Kimai2](https://github.com/kevinpapst/kimai2), a complete rewrite of the original Kimai, is in full development.
+Due to this, the API is completely different and not yet fully implemented.
+I plan to ship Timeu with support for Kimai2 and drop the old Kimai API.
+You can check out the progress of the conversion on the [kimai2 branch](https://github.com/bastilimbach/timeu/tree/kimai2).

 With **Timeu** you can view ~~, add, edit and delete~~ your Timesheet entries from your custom Kimai server.

 ![Screenshot](.github/screenshot.png)